FOGProject/fog-docs/docs/Knowledge-Base/reference/fog_client_installation_options.md

 ### Installing fog-client SmartInstaller

-Each FOG server version comes with it\'s own FOG client.
+Each FOG server version comes with it's own FOG client.
 You can download the client from the FOG Web UI:

 -   Log in on the client machine, open a browser and browse to the Fog Web UI.
--   On the bottom of the Web UI, click on the link \'FOG Client\' (you don\'t have to log in).
+-   On the bottom of the Web UI, click on the link 'FOG Client' (you don't have to log in).
 -   Select the SmartInstaller and download it
 -   Run the installer with mono: